Is Prayer Effective? What the Bible Says About Prayer and God's Response

 FAQs

 Q1: If God already knows what I need, why pray?
 A1: Jesus addresses this directly in Matthew 6:8: "Your Father knows what you need before you ask him."
-He follows this by teaching the Lord's Prayer.
+He follows this not by saying prayer is therefore unnecessary, but by teaching the Lord's Prayer.
 The purpose of prayer is not to inform God of information he lacks.
 It is to cultivate relationship, to position yourself in dependence on him, to express trust, and to participate in his work.
-God involves his people in his purposes through prayer, because relationship requires genuine participation.
+God involves his people in his purposes through prayer, not because he needs their help, but because relationship requires genuine participation.

 Q2: Does more faith produce more answered prayer?
 A2: Jesus says in Matthew 17:20 that faith the size of a mustard seed can move mountains.
 The emphasis is on the object of faith (God) rather than the quantity of faith the person has worked up.
 The problem is not usually that people have too little faith.
 The problem is often that their trust is divided or their prayers are outside God's will.
 James 1:6-7 warns against "double-minded" praying, asking God while not really expecting him to act.
 Confident, genuine trust matters.
 Manufacturing an emotional feeling of certainty does not.